Feedback and Comments

 I just finished installing the adapter/filter; it took 35 minutes from loosening the first nut to tightening the last nut.
 I followed your instructions to the letter and had no problems, no leaks.

-Once the old one dries out, I’m gonna cut it open, just curious how cruddy it is.
+Once the old one dries out, I'm going to cut it open, just curious how cruddy it is.
 This is the original and the rig is 3 years old with 16K miles.

 Return to top